CoolerVoid/neilmonkey/README.txt

 have many forms to find one course to exploit.

-Your mission is simple,exploit the "CGI" file "find.cgi",get the one user pass and crack the MD5 and try enter in auth on
+Your mission is simple,compile the "CGI" file "find.cgi",run http://site/cgi-bin/find,
-"auth.cgi".
+try get the one user pass  and crack the MD5 and try enter in auth on  "auth.cgi".

 How to install and use